betomoedano/expo-auth-example/README.md

 # Expo Router Auth Example

-This is an example for engineers enrolled in the [React Native Course](https://codewithbeto.dev/learn) at [codewithbeto.dev](https://codewithbeto.dev)
+This repository demonstrates how to implement authentication in an Expo Router project.
+It is designed for engineers enrolled in the [React Native Course](https://codewithbeto.dev/learn) at [codewithbeto.dev](https://codewithbeto.dev)

 ## Test on Expo Go